 In addition to the elevated crossing, Thornton Street will be upgraded to full city standards, including curb, gutter, shoulder, sidewalk and new street lighting within the project limits.
 Plans also include construction of a new stormwater treatment and detention facility, along with various utility upgrades to the water and stormwater systems.

 Design is complete and the City is soliciting bids for construction of the bridge structure and earthen wall embankments leading up to the overpass needed to clear BNSF’s tracks, as well as on the various roadway and utility improvements planned as part of the project.
-The City anticipates putting the project out to bid in fall of 2019, with the start of construction to follow thereafter.
+Construction is anticipated to begin in early 2020.
 Because of the large pre-loading needed to stabilize and compress the soils beneath the embankments leading up to the bridge, the construction phase of the project will stretch across multiple construction seasons to allow sufficient time for the soils to settle and compact.
 Actual construction phasing and timing will be more precise once the City moves forward with a more complete design, but we’re anticipating a 3 year construction phase, with completion estimated in 2023.
 Photos of the project’s progress can be viewed on the City’s facebook page, and by using the links below under “News & Information”.

 In 2016, the City was awarded $19,167,000 in grant funding provided through the Connecting Washington (CWA) Program.
 The State Legislature has earmarked $19,167,000 for this project, spread over multiple biennia as part of the Transportation Budget.